 Our DAC technology can be scaled up while maintaining a small physical footprint compared to other forms of carbon removal.
 A DAC plant capable of capturing one million tons of CO2 per year would require an estimated 150-300 acres of land.
 An AIR TO FUELSTM plant capable of producing 2,000 barrels of fuel per day, would sit on approximately 30 acres of land.

 Our Direct Air Capture technology pulls in atmospheric air, and through a series of chemical reactions, extracts the CO2 from it while returning the rest of the air to the atmosphere.
 This is similar to how trees absorb CO2 for photosynthesis.
-However, our technology performs the process much faster, with a smaller land footprint, and delivers the carbon in a pure, compressed CO2 form that can then be stored permanently underground.
+However, our carbon removal technology performs the process much faster, with a smaller land footprint, and delivers the carbon in a pure, compressed CO2 form that can then be stored permanently underground.

 Maintaining healthy forests and ecosystems, and restoring those that have been damaged, is important for many reasons.
 But to fully tackle the carbon problem, we’ll also need technologies like Direct Air Capture that can capture large quantities of CO2 with minimal land and water use, and also return it to permanent geological storage, rather than trapping it in biomass.
 Using a variety of strategies will maximize their collective impact.